transentis/carsharing-ai-assistant/README.md

 # Knowledgegraph AI Assistant

-An AI-powered conversational assistant for enterprise process knowledgegraphs, built with Streamlit and integrated with Neo4j and OpenAI.
+An AI-powered conversational assistant for knowledgegraphs containing information about the structures and processes of an enterprise.

+This is a simple demo app, built with Streamlit and integrated with Neo4j and OpenAI.

+Most of the code was written by Claude Code, with a little prompting from Oliver Grasl.

 ## Features